 Incidentally, talking of karma, last June yours truly has been stupid enough to stay out in the sun during the hottest hours of the day in a the Tuileries Gardens in Paris and the price was hot as hell.
 My excuse is that I was meeting an old friend of 30 years ago and we had billions things to talk about.
 Nonetheless I should have prepared for a chance in weather conditions and anticipated an eventual twist of HAARP in the midst of all this downpour and cold and get some sunscreen made beforehand.
 A lesson I won't forget.

 So yes, these homemade sunscreen bars do look and smell so yummy, they could be mistaken for chocolate bars.
 Actually they do contain cocoa butter but you'd be ill advised to eat them.
 On the other hand, they're very healthy to apply on your skin unlike the carcinogenic ingredients and other toxins found in most overpriced manufactured products purchased in drugstores and pharmacies.
-Of course, you need to apply it often (every hour at least) and avoid getting out when the sun us at its highest.
-They also have a soothing effect on sunburns as they nourish and regenerate the skin (they're high in vitamins A and E which are natural antioxidants).
+Of course, you need to apply it often (every hour at least) and avoid getting out when the sun is at its highest.
+They also have a soothing effect on sunburns as they nourrish and regenerate the skin (they contain a lot of vitamins A and E which are natural antioxidants).

 - 15 g coconut oil